PHOTOGRAPHY & WRITING

 Each time I returned from the cottage to my home in Minnesota, for the next few months my visit sated my longing for Sweden.
 Then my mind again began to spin across the Atlantic and I started to plan another trip.
 Since most Swedes are fairly proficient in English, during my first visit to the cottage I only spoke Swedish with older relatives.
 After two decades of not speaking the language, each time I strung together a jagged sentence or two, a stranger seemed to have taken over my voice.
 I grew a bit more fluent for each subsequent visit, but continued to only think in English.
 During my longer stay at the cottage, however, I began to routinely think in Swedish when shopping and speaking with Swedes and to become more comfortable moving back and forth between the two languages.

 Though I still found it hard to engage in deeper reflection in Swedish, I also began to recall in greater detail past conversations in the language with family and friends.
 Once or twice a week I spoke on the phone with my mother in the United States.
 As we spoke of relatives, shops, cafés, and destinations for bicycle rides and weekend drives, I automatically began to use a few Swedish sentences.
 She occasionally reciprocated with an English phrase or two.
-For years I had guarded my distance from her, blaming her for my family’s moves.
+For years I had guarded my distance from her, holding her responsible for my family’s moves.
 Yet as we each reached out in the other’s language, I noticed that I felt closer to her.
 Language became a portal into a deeper fount of not only memory, but intimacy.

 The following summer, when I again returned to Sweden, my stay overlapped for several days with my parents’ annual visit to the cottage.
 Sometime after I had left Sweden for good, my parents had stopped trimming the pines that sheltered the grassy clearing where the picnic table caught the afternoon sun.
 A scrappy grove had nearly swallowed the grass.
 One morning, my parents and I decided to trim a few trees.
 My father felled a dead trunk in the woods while my mother and I trimmed branches around the edge of the clearing with a large bow saw.
 As we pulled the saw back and forth, my mother looked eager and youthful in her faded denim shorts, yellow tee, and swaying ponytail of silver-streaked hair.
 Together we dragged a large branch with a crown of dead needles onto the grass.

 My mother released the branch onto the ground, straightened her back, and said, “Here you and I are trimming the pines, just like my mother and I used to.
 It’s amazing how life always comes full circle.”
-As she turned to go inside to put on the coffee, I realized how little I knew about her, and longed to know her better.
+As she turned to go inside to put on the coffee, I realized how little I knew about her, and wanted to know her better.

-Growing up, each time my family left relatives, friends, and familiar places, I sensed that we were leaving nothing behind that couldn’t be reclaimed in a few months or year or two.
+Growing up, each time my family had left relatives, friends, and familiar places, I had sensed that we were leaving nothing behind that couldn’t be reclaimed in a few months or year or two.
 I didn’t understand our loss as being an actual one.
 Now, the more I gradually understood what I had once left behind in Sweden, the more I understood the magnitude of what my mother had lost in moving to America, the security and belonging that leaving a trusted home country, family, and friends had deprived her of.
-In the evenings, the two of us often walked the shore in the hour before dusk, following the tractor trail south toward the cow pasture.
-Shortly before reaching the pasture, we passed a wooden house with a shed facing the sea.

 I remembered Fisher Kalle from my childhood, when as an old man he had bicycled the dirt roads in faded overalls and a cap selling his day’s catch from a wooden box.
 But I had rarely ever heard my mother speak of her past and hadn’t known that her family had boarded in that particular house.
-After standing in silence for a while, my mother told me that on weekend evenings boarders from the city had gathered with locals on the cobblestone yard in front of the house to eat lobster and dance to fiddle music.
-Once the cottage had been built, aunts, uncles, and family friends had arrived from the city to visit nearly every weekend.
-Together, they had spent their days on the beach and drinking endless rounds of coffee in the clearing.
+After standing in silence for a while, my mother went on to say that on weekend evenings boarders from the city had gathered with locals on the cobblestone yard in front of the house to eat lobster and dance to fiddle music.
+Once the cottage had been built, aunts, uncles, and family friends had arrived from the city to visit nearly every weekend, sleeping on cots and blankets on the floor.

 As I glanced over at her, her face flushed with a happiness I had rarely suspected her of knowing.
 On future walks, I started to ask her about her early life and her memories of my grandparents and relatives.
 The more I learned about her, the more I sensed that memories similar to those that had drawn me back to the cottage had also kept her returning to Sweden during my childhood.
 My mother, I realized, wasn’t only my mother, but a woman shaped by sensibilities and longings not much different from my own.
-My respect and affection for her grew.
-Gradually, a new closeness emerged between us.
+My respect and affection for her grew and gradually a new closeness emerged between us.

 ✧

 I sometimes wonder how my own life, or that of my family, would have looked today had I not returned to Long Island at the age of eighteen.
-Yet had I stayed in Sweden, I might have eventually longed for America instead.
+Had I stayed in Sweden, however, I might have eventually longed for the United States instead.
 Long Island could have drawn me with memories of a place where my mother greeted me with warm bread in the kitchen when I came up the steps from school and my family spent evenings together in a home of its own.
 Each place, in its own way, holds memories that help me feel more settled and whole.
 Yet who, I still sometimes wonder, would I have become and what kind of family and home would I have known had I grown up either in Sweden or the United States, but not both?

 I recently drove north from my home in Minnesota and followed a trail through a pine stand onto a rocky outcrop at the edge of Lake Superior.
 A cluster of harebells bobbed in the breeze from a crevice in the rock.
 A few silky lavender bells had reached the height of bloom.
 Another bell had faded and shriveled, and a third just begun to open.
 As I sat looking out at the water, the swaying bells, scents of pine, and firmness of the rock under my palms reminded me of Sweden.
 The feeling of home for which I yearn, I know today, lies in a place of deep belonging within, a fullness of memory, experience, and sentiment that I can carry across an ocean, and across time.
 For a few moments, the bells hung perfectly still in the air.
 Then the breeze returned and they began to sway atop their supple stems again.